-Gigi’s trial experience includes representing a leading U.S. supplier of coated optical fibers in successful trial before the International Trade Commission, the gold standard wholesale drug distribution accrediting organization in successful injunctive proceeding in federal court in New Jersey, a leading global heart valve maker in winning $394 million dollar patent jury trial in federal court in Delaware, a leading branded pharmaceutical drug manufacturer in successful ANDA patent trial in federal court in Delaware, and an Internet search patentee in multi-million dollar jury trial in federal court in Delaware.
+Gigi’s trial experience includes representing a leading U.S. supplier of coated optical fibers in a successful trial before the International Trade Commission, a global heart valve maker in winning a $394 million dollar patent jury trial, and an internet search patentee in a multi-million dollar jury trial.
+She has also represented various companies in successful injunctive proceedings.

-Delaware Super Lawyers, Rising Star, Intellectual Property Litigation, 2019
+Delaware Super Lawyers, Rising Star, Civil Litigation and Intellectual Property Litigation, 2019-2020

 Barnes & Thornburg Joseph Maley Pro Bono Award, 2018